GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ## When to use Style variables

-In this way, you can change the standard base color all at once by editing `Style variables`.
-Also, when creating or editing a new style, you can decide your own rules and use `Style variables` to make maintenance easier, such as batch changes later.
+In this way, by editing `Style variables`, you can change the standard base colors all at once.
+Also, when creating or editing a new style, you can decide on your own rules and use `Style variables`, making maintenance easier by making changes in bulk later.

 ---

-## Next, let's specify the style individually
+## Next, let's specify styles individually

 I would like to match the header logo with the base color and make the font a little more cute.